Keshcarrigan Lough: Etymology

 The lake is named from the bordering townland of "Keshcarrigan" (Ceis Charraigín), meaning the "Kesh, or causeway, near the little rock".

 Geography

-Keshcarrigan lough lies due south of Keshcarrigan village and Lough Scur, in Kiltubrid parish, south County Leitrim in the northwest of Ireland.
+Keshcarrigan Lough lies due south of Keshcarrigan village and Lough Scur, in Kiltubrid parish in south County Leitrim.
 The lake forms a tilted oblong shape, with a surface-area of 0.39 km2, with depths of 4 m.
-The level of Keshcarrigan lough is the same as Lough Scur, and a channel of about 400 m connects both lakes.
-Keshcarrigan lough is bounded by the townlands of Keshcarrigan to the north, Clooney to the south, Laheen to the west, Carrick to the north, and Toomans to the east.
+The level of Keshcarrigan Lough is the same as Lough Scur, and a channel of about 400 m connects both lakes.
+The lake is bounded by the townlands of Keshcarrigan to the north, Clooney to the south, Laheen to the west, Carrick to the north, and Toomans to the east.

 Ecology

 Fish present in Keshcarrigan Lough include "roach-bream hybrids", Roach, Perch, Bream up to 4lbs, and Pike.
 The pike population is the "native Irish strain" (liús meaning 'Irish Pike') not the other European Pike strain (gailliasc meaning 'strange or foreign fish').
 The lake has stocks of Pike up to 8 lbs.